springernature/vpat/nature.md

 <br><br>
 Third party advertising scripts may inject content that cannot be interacted with easily or at all by keyboard.
 <br><br>
-Other types of third party content such as JavaScript-based file viewers (e.g. Figshare), commenting systems, or customer services widgets may be difficult to use with keyboard alone.
+Other types of third party content such as JavaScript-based file viewers (e.g. Figshare), commenting systems (e.g. Disqus), or customer services widgets may be difficult to use with keyboard alone.
 When we become aware of deficiencies, we contact third party suppliers to request repairs.
 Additionally, where possible, we aim to provide equivalent alternatives to problematic content.
 </td>
 </tr>
 <tr valign="top">